nyonson/raiju/README.md

 List the best nodes to open a channel to from the current node. `candidates` does not automatically open any channels, that needs to be done out-of-band with a different tool such as `lncli`. `candidates` just lists suggestions and is not intended to be automated (for now...).

 The current node has distance `0` to itself and distance `1` to the nodes it has channels with.
 A node with distance `2` has a channel with a node the current node is connected too, but no channel with the current node, and so on.
 "Distant Neighbors" are distant (greater than `2`) from the current node, but have a channel with the candidate.
-Theoretically, these most distant nodes with the most distant neighbor connections are the best to open a channel to for some off the beaten path efficient routing (vs. just connecting to the biggest node in the network).
+By default, only nodes with clearnet addresses are listed.
+TOR-only nodes tend to be unreliable due to the nature of TOR.

 ```
 $ raiju candidates